ray1729/clj-slack-demo/doc/overview.md

 * Write a function `get-quote` to return a quote of the day.

 * Modify your `get-quote` function to take an optional category.
-The function should verify that this is a valid category and retireve a quote for that category.
+The function should verify that this is a valid category and retrieve a quote for that category.

+### Extension exercises

 * Calling `list-categories` every time we need to validate a category is an expensive operation - it requires a network request.
 Read